Have you met anyone who doesn’t like pizza?

 After realizing I was not created to join the circus, locating pots and pans and cooking ANYTHING was out of the question when we put the car in park.
 We called the nearest pizza joint, ordered a large pepperoni pizza and paid over twice than we were used to.
 And to top it off, the pizza wasn’t even good.

 Paying $20 for an unhealthy dinner was no longer appealing and it certainly wasn’t frugal.

 So the four-year journey of creating our own homemade pizza began.

-Making pizza at home really is a simple task – dough, sauce, cheese and toppings.
+Making homemade pizza at home is a simple task – dough, sauce, cheese and toppings.

 Everything can come from a jar, or it can be made completely from scratch.
 The best part is that each of us can tailor the fun for what’s best for our families!

 We tried dozens of recipes before finding this one and declaring it a keeper.
 We used to alter the quantity of semolina, but found that the original recipe really was our favorite.
 You can use all-purpose instead of semolina if you’re wanting a cracker-type crust.

 We also prefer New York style, so Mr. Crumbs gently pounds out the dough until it’s roughly 15″ in diameter.
 We had a hankering for thicker American style one night and pounded out the dough into a well-oiled (with olive oil) 9×11 glass pan and it tasted great that way too.